Kasador: History

-There were further personnel changes in 2018, with Stephen Abudofuor assuming responsibility for the drums, and Nick Babcock leaving the group.
-In early 2019, the band announced that it had completed its first full-length album, Brood & Bloom, scheduled for release in Fall 2019.
+There were further personnel changes in 2018, with Stephen Adubofuor assuming responsibility for the drums, and Nick Babcock leaving the group.
+In early 2019, the band announced that it had completed its first full-length album, Brood & Bloom, scheduled for release in the fall of 2019.
 The plan was for the album to include the two songs released in October 2017; it is produced by Graham Walsh, Rob Baker and Gord Sinclair.

 Kasador toured to promote Brood & Bloom in late 2019 and early 2020.
 Will Hunter informed the band that he would stop performing at the end of the tour, although he would support the band behind the scenes.
 Their planned North American tour was cut short by the COVID-19 pandemic in March 2020, and Hunter left shortly thereafter.
-Wyatt, Baker and Abudofuor continued to write and rehearse together through the pandemic.
+Wyatt, Baker and Adubofuor continued to write and rehearse together through the pandemic.
 In March 2021, Jonas Lewis-Anthony joined them in writing; Lewis-Anthony is the lead singer of Kingston indie band The Wilderness.
 In July 2021, the group returned to the recording studio with Lewis-Anthony, and he was invited to become a full member.
 Kasador announced the change in personnel in September 2021.
+By January 2023, Lewis-Anthony was no longer part of the band, but would continue to perform with them occasionally.
+As of 2024, the band consists of Wyatt, Baker, Adubofuor and guitarist Thomas Draper.